 Establish your financial goals

 Your individual financial goals should be the guidepost for your entire financial plan.
-Some might be saving for retirement, for their child’s education, or a big vacation.
+Some might be saving for retirement, for your child’s education, or a big vacation.
 Whatever is on your list, make sure you are true to your values and share your goals with your financial planner so they can help you make those goals a reality.

 Understand your risk tolerance and time horizon

-The level of risk you choose to take in your portfolio will determine the long term returns of your investment.
+The level of risk you choose to take in your portfolio will determine the long-term returns of your investment.
 And the time you have to achieve your goal can inform what level of risk you might be comfortable with taking.
 However, some investors who have a low tolerance for risk might need to allow extra time to achieve their goals due to lower long-term returns from more conservative investments.

-Either way, sometimes risk tolerance is best measured by the “sleep at night indicator”.
+Either way, sometimes risk tolerance is best measured by the “sleep at night indicator.”
 If you have trouble sleeping because you’re thinking about the risk of your portfolio, you may be taking too much risk with your investments.
 Having a discussion with your financial advisor to adjust your financial goals is warranted.

 Build emergency savings